plume-lib/merging/README.md

 in this repository (which first call `git merge-file`, then improve the results) may produce suboptimal results.
 A (re-)merge tool lets you use `git merge`, then still use a merger to improve the results.

+Another reason to use a re-merge tool is that sometimes Git produces a clean merge (no conflicts), but the merge is incorrect -- say, the imports are not properly updated.
+A re-merge tool can correct these problems.

 ## License